WilsonPercival/WilsonPercival/timeline quick save and load bug/timeline_quick_save_and_load_bug_r337b.md

 2. Wait a second.
 3. Press `1` to save.
 4. Wait a second.
-5. Press `2` to download.
+5. Press `2` to load.
 Note that the animation has stopped.

 ## Observed result